Find a great moving container company

 Military PPM(DITY) move?
 You can request weight tickets for an additional fee.

-Blankets, straps, pads
+Blankets, straps, and pads

 Some container companies offer free moving blankets and pads to sweeten the deal.
 Always ask to see if discounts or any free supplies are available.